Open-Future-Foundation/DGA/chapter6.md

 ### Article 26 European Data Innovation Board

-(1) The Commission shall establish a European Data Innovation Board (“the Board”) in the form of an Expert Group, consisting of the representatives of competent authorities of all the Member States, the European Data Protection Board, the Commission, relevant data spaces and other representatives of competent authorities in specific sectors.
+(1) The Commission shall establish a European Data Innovation Board (“the Board”) in the form of an Expert Group, consisting of the representatives of competent authorities of all the Member States, the European Data Protection Board, the Commission, relevant data spaces, relevant legal experts and other representatives of competent authorities in specific sectors, as well as the European Parliament as observer.

 (2) Stakeholders and relevant third parties may be invited to attend meetings of the Board and to participate in its work.